-The provisions must be sufficient to ensure that any unacceptable conditions regarding traffic congestion or parking capacity established at the beginning of the plan period are not exacerbated.
+The provisions must be sufficient to ensure that any existing conditions regarding traffic congestion or parking capacity are not exacerbated.

 All three village centres suffer from traffic congestion and a shortage of off-street parking.
 The Plan seeks to relieve these issues in the interests of highway safety and the free flow of traffic, as well as to improve accessibility and provision for shoppers and other users.
 Observations show that conditions are worst within a radius of 750 metres from the respective centres, which are defined as: